sohneg/Golang-Basic-Web-Application-Template/README.md

 ## How to use it?

-Just initialise it and start to code
+Just initialise it in the root and start to code
 - go mod init example/projectname